vectordotdev/timber-elixir/README.md

 Logs are amazingly useful...when they're structured.
 And unless you're a logging company, designing, implementing, and maintaining a structured logging strategy can be a major time sink.

-Timber gives you this *today*.
-It's a fully-managed structured logging system that...
+Timber gives you this *today*, allowing you to spend time on your app, not logging.
+Specifically, Timber is a thoughtful, carefully crafted, fully-managed, *structured* logging strategy that...

 1. Automatically structures your framework and 3rd party logs ([see below](#what-events-does-timber-structure-for-me)).
 2. Provides a [framework for logging custom events](#what-about-custom-events).
+3. Does not lock you in with a special API or closed data.
+Just better logging.
-3. Defines a [normalized log schema](https://github.com/timberio/log-event-json-schema) across *all* of your apps.
+4. Defines a [normalized log schema](https://github.com/timberio/log-event-json-schema) across *all* of your apps.
 Implemented by [our libraries](https://github.com/timberio).
-4. Offers a [beautiful modern console](https://timber.io) designed specifically for this data.
+5. Offers a [beautiful modern console](https://timber.io) designed specifically for this data.
 Pre-configured and tuned out of the box.
-5. Gives you *6 months of retention*, by default.
+6. Gives you *6 months of retention*, by default.
-6. Does not charge you for the extra structured data we're encouraging here, only the core log message.
+7. Does not charge you for the extra structured data we're encouraging here, only the core log message.
-7. Encrypts your data in transit and at rest.
+8. Encrypts your data in transit and at rest.
-8. Offers 11 9s of durability.
+9. Offers 11 9s of durability.
-9. ...and so much more!
+10. ...and so much more!

 To learn more, checkout out [timber.io](https://timber.io) or the ["why we started Timber"](http://moss-ibex2.cloudvent.net/blog/why-were-building-timber/)